pavel-hrdina/AdventureGame/docs/DOCUMENTATION.md

 You awaken in a damp stone cell, the air heavy with the scent of moss and decay.
 The faint glow of torchlight flickers in the distance, casting long shadows on the cold stone walls.
-You have no memory of how you got here, but you know one thing: you must escape.
+You have no memory of how you got here, but you know one
+thing: you have come for something, yet you fail to remember, what happened?
+What brought you here?
+The answers are lost in the darkness of your mind.

 Whispers echo through the halls, warning of dangers and treasures hidden within the dungeon's depths.

 ---